-Medical Malpractice Attorney Max Kennerly
+Philadelphia Medical Malpractice Lawyer Max Kennerly

 I’ve handled medical malpractice cases since the beginning of my career, including everything from birth injury, to cancer misdiagnosis, to surgical mistakes.

 In 2008, I was co-counsel for the parents of an 18-year who died as a result of plastic surgery; the jury awarded her family $20.5 million, $15 million of it in punitive damages, the largest punitive damages in a Pennsylvania medical malpractice case, in a venue where defendants win 75% of trials.
 That verdict was then upheld in appeal — also a rarity in large-verdict medical malpractice cases, and in punitive damages cases — in November 2010.
 I’ve worked with medical experts in a wide variety of specialties, including neurosurgeons, heart surgeons, emergency medicine physicians, oncologists, radiologists, hospitalists, and family physicians.
 I’ve also cross-examined experts of the same specialties hired by defense lawyers and malpractice insurance companies.

 In my experience, there are four main types of medical malpractice: misdiagnosis, surgery mismanagement, birth injury, and medication errors.